Battle of Aleppo (2012–2016): Combatants

 Hezbollah, which by 2013 joined the Syrian Civil War in support for President al-Assad, was also designated as a terrorist group by various organizations.
 The government retained some support in Aleppo; in 2012 a rebel commander said, "around 70% of Aleppo city is with the regime".
 During the course of the battle, Assad lost support from Aleppo's wealthy class.
 In 2012, CBS News reported that 48 elite businessmen who were the primary financiers for the government switched sides.
 For the first time, the government's Syrian Arab Army engaged in urban warfare.
 They divided their forces into groups of 40 soldiers each.
 These were armed mostly with automatic rifles and anti-tank rockets and artillery, tanks and helicopters were only used for support.
 In August 2012, the army deployed its elite units.
 Eventually, after rebel forces executed Zeino al-Berri, tribal leader of the al-Berri tribe, the tribe joined the fight against the rebels.
 Initially, the Christian community tried to avoid taking sides in the conflict.
 However, many Christians supported the Army and some formed militias aligned with the government following the capture of their quarters by the Syrian Army.
 Many Christian Armenians also supported the Syrian Army.
 Some of Aleppo's Armenians claimed Turkey supported the FSA to attack Armenians and Arab Christians.
 In 2012, one Armenian militia had around 150 fighters.

 At the beginning of the battle, Aleppo's Kurds formed armed groups, most notably the Saladin Ayubi Brigade, which worked with the opposition.
 Units of the Kurdish Front, part of the FSA and allied with the Democratic Union Party (PYD), were formed later in 2013.
 The PYD had poor relations with both sides.
 Its People's Protection Units (YPG) stayed out of Arab areas and insisted the FSA stay out of the Kurdish area.
 They did not initially fight the Syrian Army unless attacked.
 The Kurdish areas in Aleppo mainly came under PYD control.
 At various points in the conflict, the Kurds joined the opposition against pro-government forces.
 However, the YPG-controlled neighborhood of Sheikh Maqsood came under a siege by both Syrian government forces and the rebels.
-In September 2015, the rebels accused the YPG of having a deal with the government, while the YPG accused the rebels of shelling the neighborhood.
+In September 2015, the rebels accused the YPG of collaborating with the government and shelling the neighborhood.
 Between November and December 2015, the conflict between the rebels and US-backed Kurdish-led Syrian Democratic Forces (SDF) in the rest of Aleppo province escalated.
 Truce attempts largely failed to stop the fighting.
 The situation escalated in February 2016, when the SDF followed up on advances by the Syrian Armed Forces, backed by Russian airstrikes, and they themselves took territory north of Aleppo city from the rebels.

-Starting in late September 2015, Russian warplanes carried out their very first attacks in Syria.
+Starting in late September 2015, Russian warplanes carried out their first attacks in Syria.
 The Russian bombing campaign included strikes against rebel forces in Aleppo.